joe-opensrc/nh-obs/README.md

 > nh-obs.sh -d hack-1a

-It's too dark to find the hackdir! "hack-1a" read an uncursed scroll of create directory?
+It's too dark to find the hackdir! "hack-1a"
+Read an uncursed scroll of create directory?
 [Y/n]
 You read an uncursed scroll of create directory.
 Now re-cast this script to enter the maze.
 ```